DakotaNelson/pushpin-web/README.md

 Check out the section below on deploying places other than localhost.
 There are a few special things you have to do.

 ##### Q: How do I use this thing?
-Once you've run `start.sh`, go to localhost:8000, where you will be prompted to log in.
+Once you've run `start.sh`, go to localhost:8080, where you will be prompted to log in.
 Enter `test` and `test`, unless you configured the `PUSHPIN_PASSWORD` environment variable to be something else.
 Either way, username is test.
 Once you've logged in, you'll be redirected to the admin page, where you can add API keys.
 You should do so, or else you won't get any data.
 Once that's done, head back to localhost:8000 and you'll see the pushpin interface.
 Have fun!

 ##### Q: When does data get pulled?
 Data is pulled hourly by celerybeat and manually every time a new location is added.
 If you don't see any data for a location you just added, try refreshing - it sometimes takes a minute or two to pull data from the various APIs.
+Ideallly, the interface will eventually allow you to monitor the progress of background API pulls.

-##### Q: I'm getting an error `Error response from daemon: Conflict, The name <name> is already assigned to <some hash value>`.
+##### Q: I'm getting an error `IOError: [Errno 13] Permission denied: u'/home/dnelson/projects/pushpin-web/logs/error.log'`.
 What do?
-Run `cleanup.sh` to delete your current pushpin containers in order to create new ones.
+Run `cleanup.sh` to delete the logs left over from a previous deploy.
+The logs are currently read-only, and so cannot be overwritten by the new deploy.
+Hopefully this will have a cleaner solution soon.

-##### Q: Everything is broken.
-HOW DO I MAKE IT STOP?!?
+##### Q: Can I run this in the background?
-`panic_mode.sh` will bring an end to the chaos.
-It'll also destroy **all** of your Docker containers, not just pushpin, so **be careful**!
+Yep: `docker-compose up -d` will run the cluster of containers in detached mode, and `docker-compose stop` will stop the detached cluster.

 ### Deploying other than localhost: